Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Demonstrations and Results

 The classical MDP described in Fig.~\ref{fig:state_transition} is implemented in the quantum domain by encoding its dynamics into quantum states.
 This quantum realization, shown in Fig.~\ref{fig:one_step}, preserves the structure of the classical model while exploiting superposition to evaluate all state–action transitions in parallel.

 The implementation uses four quantum registers.
-The state register (qState) consists of two qubits that represent the four states $(s_0,s_1,s_2,s_3)$.
-These are initialized in $\ket{00}$ and placed into uniform superposition with Hadamard gates, enabling all states to be represented simultaneously.
-The action register (qAction) uses single qubit to encode the two actions $(a_0,a_1)$, likewise initialized in $\ket{0}$ and placed into superposition to explore both actions concurrently.
-The next-state register (qNextState), composed of two qubits initialized in $\ket{00}$, is updated using multi-controlled $R_y(\theta)$ rotations that map the classical transition probabilities into quantum amplitudes.
+The state register (\texttt{qState}) consists of two qubits that represent the four states $(s_0,s_1,s_2,s_3)$.
+These qubits are initialized in $\ket{00}$ and then transformed into a uniform superposition via Hadamard gates, enabling simultaneous representation of all states.
+The action register (\texttt{qAction}) uses single qubit to encode the two actions $(a_0,a_1)$, likewise initialized in $\ket{0}$ and placed into superposition to explore both actions concurrently.
+The next-state register (\texttt{qNextState}), composed of two qubits initialized in $\ket{00}$, is updated using multi-controlled $R_y(\theta)$ rotations that map the classical transition probabilities into quantum amplitudes.
 Each rotation angle is given by $\theta = 2\arcsin(\sqrt{P(s'|s,a)})$ and is conditioned on the joint configuration of the state and action registers, thereby encoding all possible transitions coherently.
-The reward register (qReward), also initialized in $\ket{00}$, is updated via CNOT gates when the next-state register corresponds to a state with non-zero reward.
+The reward register (\texttt{qReward}), also initialized in $\ket{00}$, is updated via CNOT gates when the next-state register corresponds to a state with non-zero reward.
 This embeds reward values directly into the quantum state, linking them to the resulting next state.

 This coherent representation of state, action, transition, and reward allows the QMDP to exploit quantum superposition for simultaneous exploration of the decision space.
 By capturing the environment dynamics without repeated sampling, it improves sample efficiency and reduces the interactions required to identify optimal policies.
 Moreover, implementing the MDP in the quantum domain enables direct integration of a quantum search algorithm into a unified quantum operation.
 Together, these features enable efficient encoding, evaluation, and discovery of optimal sequences within the quantum domain, offering computational advantages beyond the reach of classical methods.
 This QMDP circuit also serves as the building block for multi-step interactions when extended via dynamic-circuit operations for qubit reuse, enabling subsequent stages of the framework to perform quantum return calculation and Grover-based trajectory search without reverting to the classical domain.